dadec666/Exile-UI-Russian/README.md

   - use a top-level `XYZ` folder and store the files in there

-- to avoid confusion, please `DO NOT` create a fork of the main Lailloken-UI project
+- to avoid confusion, please `DO NOT` create a fork of the main Exile-UI project

   - I don't want to miss core feedback/bug-reports just because users post them on the wrong repo